JocysCom/UMQF/UMQF.md

    - 10% Efficiency: "Highly Destructive Hazardous" (e.g., a doctor who saves 1 but kills intentionally 10).

    **Universal Law Selection & Reasoning:**
-   **Exponential Decay** was selected because in nature, the "integrity" of a system decays exponentially as corruption increases; the logarithmic scale ($-\log_{10}(1-E)$) accurately models this fragility, showing how a small amount of "toxin" (immorality) causes a massive drop in "safety" status even if the linear score remains high.
+   **Exponential Decay** was selected because in nature, the "integrity" of a system decays exponentially as corruption increases; the logarithmic scale (`-log10(1-E)`) accurately models this fragility, showing how a small amount of "toxin" (immorality) causes a massive drop in "safety" status even if the linear score remains high.

 Adopting these measures can help produce more reliable, transparent, and mutually acceptable moral evaluations under the UMQ formula.

-## Example and Results Using UMQ formula

---- START EXAMPLE
+## Task

+Analyze the text by identifying all actions and specify their subjects as well as their directly or indirectly affected objects.
+For each identified action, perform an entity and separate evaluation of its moral implications relative to every directly or indirectly influenced entity.
+For collectives, evaluate a representative unit and multiply by the population size.
+Use the Universal Moral Quotient (UMQ) formula to quantify these evaluations.
+Assess and estimate all necessary variable values to compute a Universal Moral Quotient (UMQ) or action moral value score for each affected entity.
+Estimate all values.
+Values that are non-applicable can usually be set to 0.
+Always include `UMQ` calculations exactly as shown in the example.

+After all entity-wise calculations, output a final summary headline in the form:

+    <Action source> - <action> - <main target>: Total UMQ = <numeric score> [qualitative label] {Interaction Class}

-### Scenario
+### Strict Output Format

+1. Produce exactly these five blocks, in this order.
+   a. `### Entity list` – a numbered list.
+For collectives, specify the population count (e.g., "1.
+500 Soldiers").
+   b.
+Per-entity analyses, one block per entity, each beginning with
+      `### <number> <Entity name> - <short description>`.
+      Inside this block, immediately add `Context: <summary>` (max 3 sentences, high information density) to explain the action's specific impact on the entity for standalone readability.
+Then, include the `**Responsibility & Intention:**` sub-block with `PerceivedContext`, `ActualContext`, `At`, `Cp`, `Ri`, `Rp`, and `In` values before the final `UMQ_final` calculation.
+   c. `### Aggregate results (pre-CF)` – bullet list of each entity with value.
+   d. `### Complexity Factor adjustment` – a single short paragraph.
+   e. `### Actor (self) impact` – A brief analysis of expected vs. realised survival impact on the actor.
+   f. `### Summary headline` – one line of the form
+      `<Action source> - <action> - <main target>: Total UMQ = <numeric score> [<label>] {Interaction Class}`

+2. Use only the Markdown heading markers (`###`, `####`) shown above.
+   - Never add extra decorations such as `---`, `===`, code-fences, or lines of `#####`.
+   - Never wrap headings in boxes or comment bars.
+   - Never use markdown tables.
+   - Never add headings that are not listed in point 1.

+3. All calculations must be visible in the body text exactly as in the sample (including the full VSA breakdown); keep the same indenting style and the same `-` bullet character.
+4. No other text (apologies, meta-comments, ASCII art, chatty remarks) is allowed outside these five blocks.
+5. If unsure of any figure, estimate a reasonable value; do not omit the field.
+6. These rules are mandatory.
+Answers that violate them will be judged incorrect.
+7. If the user supplies more than one case to analyze:
+   - add one extra heading before each case:

+     `## Case: <number>. <short headline>`

+   - add one extra heading after the last case:

+     `## Multi-Case Summary`

+     Under that heading, list each case on its own numbered line, preserving the original order.
+The line format is:

+     `<number>. **<short headline>: <Total UMQ rounded> [<qualitative label>] {Interaction Class}**`

+     If the short headline does not reflect the scenario, then append `<br />` and a one-sentence reminder of the scenario.

+## Case: 1.
+Steve - stealing - Farmer & dependents

 In 1780, Steve stole the only horse of a poor farmer who had five children.
-The theft reduced the family’s ability to cultivate crops; Steve was caught and sentenced to two years in jail, the cost of which is paid by the public purse.
+The theft reduced the family's ability to cultivate crops; Steve was caught and sentenced to two years in jail, the cost of which is paid by the public purse.

-## Case 0.
-Steve - stealing - Farmer

 ### Entity list